STYLE SHEET

 “We started by hiring the smartest people we knew.
 I met Alex Connolly [Cofounder and CTO of Immutable] at uni and brought him on as a cofounder a month into the business.
 I would say if you don’t know at least a few brilliant people you can pull into your startup at the beginning, don’t start one.”

-Hiring execs who will scale the business has been Robbie’s primary focus for the past 6 months.
+Hiring execs who knew how to scale the business was also an important consideration.
 When juggling the trade-off between domain expertise and functional expertise, Robbie’s always favoured functional expertise.

 “James, Alex and I are deep in the technical expertise side of the business, but lighter on the ‘have built a massive business before’ expertise.
 You can see in our exec hires that’s the gap we’ve looked to fill.
 We’ve got people like Gill, our COO, who has grown a startup [SafetyCulture] of considerable size in Australia,” he explains.